Looking Glass Foundation

 Bridge the Gap will offer affordable one-to-one therapeutic support to individuals who are struggling with an eating disorder.
-Envisioned by Looking Glass Foundation in recognition of the many people unable to access affordable support, Bridge the Gap will be offered on a sliding fee basis (est. $25 - $40 / hour) with bursaries available to ensure accessibility.
+Envisioned by Looking Glass Foundation in recognition of the many people unable to access affordable support, Bridge the Gap will be offered at an affordable $35 / hour.
 Therapeutic support will be provided by practicum students from accredited B.C. universities, who are involved in full-time studies in a relevant discipline at a Masters or higher level.
 Students will be overseen by a Registered Clinical Counsellor who is accredited to supervise.

-- Practicum student(s) will commit to an 8 – 12 month practicum commencing September 2021 or January 2022, with an orientation in August.
+- Practicum student(s) will commit to an 8 – 12 month practicum commencing January 2022.